nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Usage
 Given below is an example usage scenario and how the delete prescription works:

-Step 1: The user launches the application for the first time, The `CommandType` will be initialized with default state, the is viewing the patient panel list.
+Step 1: The user launches the application for the first time, The `CommandManager` will initialize view state to default, which is the patient state.

-Step 2: The user view t/prescription i/S1234567L, `Command Type` will change the `viewCommandType` to prescription type.
+Step 2: The user view t/prescription i/S1234567L, `CommandManager` will change the view state to prescription.

 Step 3: The user decide to delete the 2nd prescription of this patient, The user executes `delete 2` command.
-This command  will call `CommandType#parseDeleteCommandType` to parse what is the current type, which is prescription.
-It will then delete the 2nd prescription from prescription model and save to storage
+This command  will call `CommandManager#parseDeleteCommandType` to parse what is the current type, which is prescription.
+It will then delete the 2nd prescription from prescription model and save to storage.

 ### Find